veksh/cloudresume/README.md

 # cloudresume

-To maintain my resume on AWS S3 + Cloudfront
+Simple framework to automate deployment of my resume as a static site on AWS, inspired by [cloud resume challenge](https://cloudresumechallenge.dev/)